 For expat parents in the Netherlands, sending your children to a Dutch daycare can be a great solution to prepare them for better integration, especially when it comes to learning Dutch before the school years.

 Raising children in a culture, country and language other than your own brings extra challenges—and also of course advantages.
 Dutch daycare in the early years can be invaluable in preparing children to start school.
 As a working parent, childcare is a necessity.
 And as a stay-at-home-parent, your child’s integration and socialization are equally important – but so are your own.

-This guide provided by Partou Daycare explains the advantages of Dutch daycare on your child’s physical, social and emotional development, and especially, their language-learning skills: everything to get them ready for the big school.
+This guide from Partou Daycare explains the advantages of Dutch daycare on your child’s development.
+It especially focuses on their language-learning skills.

 - Dutch daycare: the perfect transition to Dutch school

 Running around 300 centers with more than 3,800 employees, Partou is one of the largest childcare organisations in the Netherlands.
 They invest in quality, development and innovation to maintain the high quality level of their care, while keeping each Partou centre small, cosy and welcoming for both parents and children.
 Their employees speak English and they are very popular with expat families.

 Dutch daycare: the perfect transition to Dutch school